Five Things You Should Know about Herpes

 A few tips to consider:

 Some may overreact.
 Some won’t bat an eye.
 Since many people have genital herpes or have heard about it, many people won’t be shocked or surprised.
-From the stories that we’ve heard at the Herpes Resource Center, most people will react well, and will appreciate your honesty and respect for the relationship and their wellbeing.
+From the stories that we’ve heard at ASHA, most people will react well, and will appreciate your honesty and respect for the relationship and their wellbeing.
 While a negative reaction is possible, this doesn’t necessarily mean a bad ending.
 If that person values you as an individual and is interested in a relationship, something as minor as herpes shouldn’t stand in the way.
 If it does, then that person obviously wasn’t a good fit in the first place.

 Whatever happens, try to be flexible.
 Give your partner time to respond, think about what you’ve said and absorb the information.
 Remember when you first found out?
 It took you time to adjust, too.